The main teachings of Vedanta are:

 The Vedanta Retreat at Scappoose has been dedicated to the harmony of religions

-These grounds provide a place to conduct spiritual practices of various religious traditions i.e. prayer, worship, reflection, and meditation in a beautiful natural ambiance in the spirit of unity.
-There are eleven shrines honoring those spiritual traditions of the world, a series of trails and twelve dedicated meditation benches placed throughout this forest to make its 120 acres a multi-religious place of worship.
+These grounds spread in 280 acres of hilly land provide a place to conduct spiritual practices of various religious traditions i.e. prayer, worship, reflection, and meditation in a beautiful natural ambiance in the spirit of unity.
+There are eleven beautifully architected shrines nestled in the woods honoring those spiritual traditions of the world, a series of trails and fifteen dedicated meditation benches placed throughout this pristine forest to make it a multi-religious place of worship.

 1. Holy Mother Shrine: Sri Sarada Devi (1853-1920), also known as Holy Mother was born in Jayrambati, a small village in Bengal, India.
 She had a spiritual marriage with her husband, Sri Ramakrishna (see shrine #8).
 She is considered by many throughout the world to be the embodiment of God as Mother, the Source of compassion.
 She inspired millions of spiritual aspirants from around the world to follow the spiritual way of life.
 She emphasized following meditation (Dhyana Yoga) and service to the Infinite Spirit in all (Karma Yoga), thus, the two trails Dhyana and Karma were dedicated near Her shrine.
 This shrine was built and dedicated to Her in 1974 by Swami Aseshananda, her spiritual son, whom She initiated into spiritual life in 1917.